-- 1. Receive a satisfactory grade or above in all Phase III rotations - a.
-Students achieving a grade of "F" in a Phase III clerkship are discussed at CSPE.
-CSPE reviews the student's progress and individual circumstances and determines whether the student may 1) repeat the clerkship or 2) repeat the required course or 3) be dismissed.
-If CSPE votes for repetition of the required clerkship, the student must improve the "F" grade/s to "S." Failure to do so will result in dismissal from medical school. - b.
-Students who receive a Fail grade due to professionalism concerns may be dismissed from medical school without the opportunity for remediation. - 2.
-Successful completion of the Mentored Scholarly Project requirement by the deadline. - 3.
-Record a passing score on USMLE Step 2 Clinical Knowledge (CK) AND USMLE Step 2 Clinical Skills (CS) before graduation.
-Students who fail USMLE Step 2 CK on the initial attempt are allowed only two additional attempts per component to pass.
-The time taken to prepare for the retake of USMLE Step 2 and to receive results does count against the six-year limit. - 4.
-Demonstrate ethical and professional standards of behavior expected of University of New Mexico students and health care providers. - 5.
-Obtain a grade of C or better in the Public Health Certificate courses; PH 540 (Introduction to Public Health) and PH 541 (Epidemiology and Biostatistics)
+- 1. Receive a Satisfactory grade or above in all Phase III rotations - a.
+Students achieving a grade of "F" in a Phase III rotation are referred to CSPE.
+CSPE reviews the student's progress and individual circumstances and determines whether the student may: - i.
+Repeat the rotation or - ii.
+Repeat the required course or - iii.
+Be dismissed.
+If CSPE votes for repetition of the required rotation, the student must improve the "F" grade/s to "S." Failure to do so will result in dismissal from medical school. - b.
+Students who receive a Fail grade due to professionalism concerns may be referred to CSPE for dismissal from medical school without the opportunity for remediation. - 2.
+Successful completion of the Mentored Scholarly Project requirement by the deadline. - Record a passing score on USMLE Step 2 CK AND USMLE Step 2 CS before graduation.
+Students who fail USMLE Step 2 CK and/or CS on the initial attempt are allowed only two additional attempts per component to pass.
+The time taken to prepare for the retake of USMLE Step 2 CK and/or CS and to receive results counts against the six-year limit. - 4.
+Demonstrate ethical and professional standards of behavior expected of University of New Mexico students and health care providers.